 Is the primary field and greenhouse manager at the SPES Turfgrass Research Center (TRC).

 Is a Research & Extension Associate with Virginia Tech based out of Richmond, Virginia.
-Jordan is involved with ongoing research projects and we will be updating his profile summary to reflect the amazing work he is doing with Turfgrass soon.

 provides the program support for VT turf team extension and research efforts.
 She is directly supervised by Dr. Goatley but also supports the rest of the VT turfgrass program.
 She supervises establishment, maintenance and evaluation the turfgrass variety trials.
 She coordinates outreach efforts including field days, website development and maintenance, and publications both electronic and paper format.
 Whitnee is the primary technical support for the Turfgrass Tuesday webinars.